pjbartlein/climvis-figs/refs/install_NCL.md

 ### Install netCDF ###

 See [https://formulae.brew.sh/formula/netcdf](https://formulae.brew.sh/formula/netcdf).
-At the time of this writing, the current version was `4.8.0` (10 Sep 2021).
+At the time of this writing, the current version was `4.9.0` (21 Feb 2023).

 	brew install netcdf